performance-queries/testbed/README.md

 2. websockets needs --no-compile: https://github.com/aaugustin/websockets/issues/147

-3. We need to modify the Makefile for the VXLAN-GPE driver to compile against headers from the 3.19.0-78-generic kernel.
-The kernel in the Mininet image is older and doesn't have udp_tunnel.h in its linux headers, which is required to compile this driver.
+3. I think we can skip installing the VXLAN driver (required for INT: https://github.com/p4lang/ntf/tree/int-demo/apps/int) because the Mininet image ships with a version of the VXLAN driver for openvswitch.